Contrast of Bangkok's old temples with its modern streets with colorful tuktuks & cabs

 2. Temple Hopping

 What would Bangkok be without visiting a few temple sights?
 One of the best things to do during your time in Bangkok is to visit the many sacred temples that can be found all over town.
 But where to start?
-Almost everywhere you look is a golden pagoda peak towering above Bangkok’s city landscape.
+Almost everywhere you look is a golden pagoda peak towering above Bangkok’s cityscape.
 We listed below the two most important temples in Bangkok, which you shouldn’t miss on your first time visiting.

 PLEASE NOTE | You have to dress appropriately when visiting temples in Asia.
 You should cover up your shoulders and knees.
 Remember to remove your shoes & hat, before entering a temple.